-There's a lot to love about this Thanksgiving Green Bean Salad.
-Not only is it Thanksgiving-dinner-worthy in the flavor department, but you can cook the beans and marinate them in the dressing, and toast the pecans, crumble the blue cheese and measure the cranberries all in advance, so when it's turkey dinner time all you need to do is toss the salad together.
-The salad is great at room temperature too, so you don't even need much fridge space.
-I'm calling it Thanksgiving Green Bean Salad because there are a few ingredients here (like dried cranberries and blue cheese) that are a bit of a splurge if you're trying to lose weight, but I'd definitely indulge in this salad on Thanksgiving.
+There’s a lot to love about this Green Bean Salad with Blue Cheese, Cranberries, and Pecans!
+Not only is it Thanksgiving-dinner-worthy in the flavor department, but you can cook the beans and marinate them in the dressing, and toast the pecans, crumble the blue cheese and measure the cranberries all in advance, so when it’s turkey dinner time all you need to do is toss the salad together.
+The salad is great at room temperature too, so you don’t even need much fridge space.

 And if you want more evidence of just how special-occasion-worthy this salad really is, I served it to my friends Todd and Diane from White on Rice Couple when they stayed at my house last weekend for a signing for their gorgeous cookbook Bountiful: Recipes Inspired by Our Garden.
 (Click through and check out the cookbook if you haven’t seen it; it was picked as one of The Best Cookbooks of 2013 by Amazon.com, and well-deserved!)
 Making dinner for a couple of amazing cooks like Todd and Diane can be rather intimidating, but this salad was perfect for the occasion.

 How to Make Green Bean Salad with Blue Cheese, Cranberries, and Pecans:

 (Scroll down for complete recipe with nutritional information.)